ansible/ansible/docs/docsite/rst/playbooks_reuse_roles.rst

     See below for more information regarding role dependencies.

 .. note::
-    If using tags with tasks (described later as a means of only running part of a playbook), be sure to also tag your pre_tasks and post_tasks and pass those along as well, especially if the pre and post tasks are used for monitoring outage window control or load balancing.
+    If using tags with tasks (described later as a means of only running part of a playbook), be sure to also tag your pre_tasks, post_tasks, and role dependencies and pass those along as well, especially if the pre/post tasks and role dependencies are used for monitoring outage window control or load balancing.

 As of Ansible 2.4, you can now use roles inline with any other tasks using ``import_role`` or ``include_role``::